-Of course, we have our strategy — the process we aim to follow to win, but we also have our observations.
-We have the uncertainty of the incomplete information and a narrative we need to build.
+Of course, we have our strategy—the process we aim to follow to win, but we also have our observations.
+We have the uncertainty of incomplete information and a narrative we need to build.
 The detective in us becomes the narrator.

-The story we construct develops as explain what’s going on.
+The story we construct develops and explain what’s going on.

 Phil Galfond tells Maria: “In the game of poker, you’re a detective and a storyteller,” he tells me.
 “You must figure out what your opponent’s actions mean, and sometimes more importantly, what they don’t mean.”